drwordperson/LB-CondProbs/readme.md

 ## Planned Improvements

 Wider range of languages.
 Conditions include both directionality and adjacency.
+Output is a .csv file rather than a Python dictionary.

 ## Disclaimer